 During the first week after surgery you need to keep the wound dry, which means you must not get the dressing wet while washing.

-• When washing your armpits, use your unaffected arm to reach up and clean the unaffected armpit.
+- When washing your armpits, use your unaffected arm to reach up and clean the affected armpit.

-• If you experience tiredness or balance issues, consider using a bath board, or having a strip wash while you are sitting.
+- If you experience tiredness or balance issues, consider using equipment, or having a strip wash while you are sitting.

-• After washing, try wrapping yourself in a toweling bathrobe to dry yourself with minimal effort.
+- After washing, try wrapping yourself in a towelling bathrobe to dry yourself with minimal effort.

 Tips to help you dress